1975 Steely Dan – Katy Lied

 Engineer – Roger Nichols

-Cover, Photography By – Dorothy White
+Cover – Dorothy White

-Photography By – Roger Nichols, Walter Becker
+Photography – Roger Nichols, Walter Becker, Dorothy White

-Recorded At – ABC Recording Studios
+Recorded At ABC Recording Studios

 February 14, 2015 @ 11:33